robertzhang0531/todoapp/README.md

 ## Intro

 * This is a to-do app that allows you to make your own to-do list.
+(*UPDATE 2023/11/16: a new AI-powered feature is available now.
+It helps you break down your big idea into small, executable steps.
+Make sure to try it out!)

 ## To Run this app in your Web Browser